About Our Sheep

 The Dorper breed hails from South Africa and was originally bred to tolerate arid conditions.
 It is derived from the two parent breeds: Dorset Horn and Blackhead Persian.
 They are self shedding and require no shearing.
 This handsome, stocky hair sheep breed produces only a small amount of lanolin compared to woolly breeds, making for milder, sweeter flavored lamb meat.
 We had our first lamb harvest in spring 2013, and plan to harvest lambs twice a year, with lamb shares available first to club wine and beef club members and then to the greater public.

 During the summer and fall when the sheep are outside of the vineyard fence (although still within an electric fence), they are particularly vulnerable to predation--coyotes, mountain lion, even eagle.
 The guardian dogs play a major role in keeping the sheep and their lambs safe.
-Our female Mia is Great Pyrenees, and our male Beau is a Pyrenees/Anatolian mix.
-Mia and Beau had a litter of 7 puppies this spring; one female will stay with her parents and learn to guard, and the rest will go to family homes or to other ranches to work as guardian dogs.
+Currently we have two females (Mia and Daphne), and one male (Jack) who are on the job 24/7, every day of the year.